siobhanlgorman/After-the-Party/README.md

 # After the Party
 After the Party Live Link [here](https://after-the-party.herokuapp.com/)
 ## Overview
 After the Party is a lighthearted zombie escape game.
-The player wakes up after a party in an unfamiliar house where everyone else seems to have turned into zombies.
+The player wakes up after a party in an unfamiliar house where everyone else seems to have turned into zombies.You wake up make your way etc
 ## Features
 ### Existing Features
+player makes choices chooses who to bring etc chooses own path explain different paths explore rooms be careful mighte end up dying etc
 ### Run Program button
 ### Terminal Area
 Screenshots here